The easiest way to find 100% compatible upgradesUpgrade now

 Defragment the hard drive

 If your laptop uses a hard drive, it might need to be defragged.
 Because HDDs access information sequentially, having information in multiple places (fragments) increases the time the drive takes to access the information.
 Defragmenting (defragging) your hard drive moves data that is on the drive into a logical formation, making it quicker to access.
-Find out how to defragment your hard drive.

 One of the most overlooked ways to speed up your laptop is to clean it.
 When dust collects in the fan it obstructs air flow and causes the computer to overheat, the system automatically reduces performance to stay cooler.
 Besides wiping off the keyboard and case, use compressed or canned air to blow dust out of the fan vents.
 Use short bursts of air to avoid damaging the fans.